freelawproject/juriscraper/readme.md

 What is this?
 =============
 Juriscraper is a scraper library that is used to scrape the American court system.
-It is currently able to scrape all appellate Federal courts, and state courts are planned soon.
+It is currently able to scrape all major appellate Federal courts, and state courts are planned soon.

 Juriscraper is part of a two-part system.
 The second part is the 'caller', which should be developed by the system using Juriscraper.
 The caller is responsible for calling a scraper, downloading and saving its results.
-A reference implementation of the caller is being developed at [CourtListener.com][1].
+A reference implementation of the caller has been developed and is in use at [CourtListener.com][2].
+The code for that caller can be [found here][1].

+Some of the design goals for this project are:

+ - extensibility to support video, oral arguments, etc.
+ - extensibility to support geographies (US, Cuba, Mexico, California)
+ - Mime type identification through magic numbers
+ - Generalized architecture with no code repetition
+ - Xpath-based scraping powered by lxml's html parser
+ - return all meta data available on court websites (caller can pick what it needs)
+ - no need for a database
+ - clear log levels (DEBUG, INFO, WARN, CRITICAL)
+ - friendly to court websites

 Installation & dependencies
 ===========================
     pip install chardet==1.0.1
     pip install requests==0.10.2
+    mkdir /var/log/juriscraper/

 Usage
 ======
-The caller is written in Python, and can can scrape a court as follows:
+The scrapers is written in Python, and can can scrape a court as follows:

-    from opinions.united_states.federal import ca1
+    from juriscraper.opinions.united_states.federal import ca1

     # Create a site object
     site = ca1.Site()